Magdy-Elawady/portfolio-website-template/readme.md

-# My Portfolio Website
+# Portfolio Website

-This is a portfolio website template that built with HTML, CSS, and Bootstrap as a framework.
+This is a portfolio website that built with HTML, CSS, and Bootstrap as a framework.
 It includes sections like About Me, Services, Portfolio, Blog, and Contact.

 ##  Built With